Application Pending Further Action

 On this page:

 Refusal under Section 221(g) means that essential information is missing from an application or that an application has been placed on administrative hold.
-The consular officer who interviews you will tell you at the end of your interview if action on your case is being refused under 221(g) pending further information.
+The consular officer who interviews you will tell you at the end of your interview if action on your case is being suspended under 221(g) pending further information.
 The officer will either tell you that the case has to undergo administrative processing, or will ask you to submit additional information.

 If further information is required, the officer will tell you how to submit that information.
 As part of this process, you will be given a written letter and will have 12 months from the date of your application to submit the requested documents without having to pay a new visa application fee.
 After one year, an application refused under Section 221(g) is terminated per Section 203(e).